 Every flagship needs a powerful camera to complete its spec sheet and Sony is betting big on Xperia Z5’s camera.
 The device is equipped with a 23MP phase detection autofocus primary camera with an LED flash and a 5.1 MP front camera.

 The 23 MP camera has a resolution of 5520 х 4140 pixels and uses the Sony IMX300 sensor.
-Now the sensor is what makes this camera unique.
+Actually the sensor is what makes this camera unique.
 While Sony is marketing the rear shooter as a 23MP lens, but in reality, it is a multi-aspect sensor has quite a bit more pixels, about 25MP to be exact.

 Even with an impressive hardware, the Z5 does suffer a bit from the poor software algorithm applied for its camera.
 The details seemed bit water downed probably due to a Noise reduction algorithm.
 The company is planning to roll out a software upgrade for the camera and probably these issues might be corrected in the upgrade.
 However, even with a few negatives, the Xperia Z5 has good color representation, a wide range, and a very fast auto-focus.